The Regents Bachelor of Arts (RBA) Program, created by the West Virginia State

 - Adults that have already earned an Associates degree and/or professional certificates and licenses that equates to college credits.

-- Service men and women (veterans, law enforcement, firefighters, etc.) who may earned college credits based on their service training.
+- Service men and women (veterans, law enforcement, firefighters, etc.) who may have earned college credits based on their service training.

 - Adults who may have started their academic careers but never completed, or are looking to begin college, in order to advance or change careers.